Civil Rights Act of 1960: Title II: Flight from Prosecution, Explosives, Threats and False Information

-Title III—federal election records
+Title III: Federal Election Records

 Section 301 calls for the preservation of all election records and papers which come into an officer or custodian's possession relating to poll tax or other act regarding voting in an election (except Puerto Rico).
 If an officer fails to comply, he/she could be fined no more than $1,000 and/or imprisoned for no more than one year.
 Section 302 declares that any person that intentionally alters, damages, or destroys a record shall be fined no more than $1,000 and/or imprisoned for no more than one year.
 Section 304 establishes that no person shall disclose any election record.
 Section 306 defines the term "officer of election".